Succinct Explanations With Cascading Decision Trees: Invariant-based Explanation and Explanation Path

-\para{Formalism.} For interpretability, we take inspiration from the LIME system~\cite{ribeiro2016should}, which states that interpretable explanations should ``provide qualitative understanding between joint values of input variables and the resulting predicted response value''.
-In our work, we specifically focus on binary classification, and only target explanations for positive classifications.
-An explanation in our system should capture the essence of the positive classification.
-That is, the explanation identifies the key input values that contributed to the positive classification.
-The classification should still be the same, no matter the state of the input values not included in the explanation.
-It is possible the sample will be classified positively in a different way, but as long as the input values in the explanation are unchanged, the classification will still be positive.
+For interpretability, we take inspiration from the LIME system~\cite{ribeiro2016should}, which states that interpretable explanations of a model should ``provide qualitative understanding between joint values of input variables and the resulting predicted response value''.
+An explanation reasonably defined should capture the essence of the model's output.
+That is, the explanation identifies the key input values that contributed to the output of the model.
+The output of the model should be an invariant of the input values not included in the explanation.

-To define a valid explanation, we consider a dataset of samples with binary labels.
-Without loss of generality (as we consider only the decision tree setting), let $(x,y):(2^n, C)$ denote a sample as an $n$-dimensional Boolean vector and its ground-truth classification respectively.
-The number of classes is $|C|$ - in our application we consider only binary classification, where $|C|=2$, though the definition of valid explanations generalizes to larger $|C|$.
-Given a test set $T:\{(x,y)\}$, we can learn a model $M: 2^n \to C$ which maps input vectors of samples to a classification.
-An explanatory model, $M^{+}: 2^n \to \explanation$ expands upon the model $M$ to additionally map input vectors to explanations, $\explanation$.
-An explantation $\explanation:2^n$ is a Boolean vector, where every true element means that the feature at the corresponding index in the input vector is a necessary part of the classification result.
-The size of an explanation, $|\explanation| = \sum_{i \in n} \explanation[i]$, is the number of true elements in the explanation vector.

-We define the $validity$ of an explanation via array multiplication.
-An explanation, $\explanation$, is valid over an input vector $x$, when any part of the input vector not captured by the explanation may be modified without changing the classification result of the model.